-Fifty years on from the first moon landing, our Inside Out Dorset Festival has joined forces with b-side and Bournemouth Arts by the Sea to present Dorset Moon, an exciting new addition to the 2019 Summer calendar.
+Fifty years on from the first moon landing, our Inside Out Dorset Festival joined forces with b-side and Bournemouth Arts by the Sea to present Dorset Moon.

-Dorset Moon is presented by the Dorset Festivals Consortium:
+Dorset Moon was presented by the Dorset Festivals Consortium:

 - Inside Out Dorset (produced by Activate)

 Commissioned by the Arts Development Company with funding from European Regional Development Fund and Arts Council England.

 On 7th April 2019, Dorset Moon announced it had commissioned seven new art and performance pieces that would be FREE to enjoy.
 They formed a series of events called ‘Under The Moon’ that will compliment Luke Jerram’s Museum of the Moon in each of its spectacular locations.

 All commissions were by artists based in the South, four of which are from Dorset and one a graduate of Arts University Bournemouth.

 “Dorset Moon presented a wonderful opportunity to commission new work from homegrown artists that brought exciting new cultural experiences for residents and visitors alike.
 The new commissions were all different and from artists at varying stages of their careers.
 We are delighted that several Dorset-based artists presented work in the programme.”

 Kate Wood, Executive & Artistic Director of Inside Out Dorset that is curating Dorset Moon in collaboration with Arts By the Sea and b-side festivals.